-- 13.1.1 This chapter of the Preliminary Environmental Information Report (PEIR) describes the existing environment in relation to surface water, flood risk and drainage, and considers the potential impacts during the construction, operational and decommissioning phases of the Boston Alternative Energy Facility ('the Facility').
-Mitigation measures are identified and a discussion of the residual impacts are provided where significant impacts were identified. - 13.1.2 The assessment also considers the cumulative impacts of other proposed projects.
-The proposed methodology adhered to for the Environmental Impact Assessment (EIA) and Cumulative Impact Assessment (CIA) is discussed in Section 13.5. - 13.1.3 This chapter should also be read in conjunction with Chapter 11 Contaminated Land, Land Use and Hydrogeology, Chapter 12 Terrestrial Ecology, Chapter 15 Marine Water and Sediment Quality, Chapter 16 Estuarine Processes and Chapter 17 Marine and Coastal Ecology. - 13.1.4 This chapter is supported by two appendices: - Appendix 13.1: Water Framework Directive (WFD) Compliance Assessment. - Appendix 13.2: Flood Risk Assessment (FRA). - 13.1.5 This chapter has been prepared in accordance with the relevant National Policy Statements (NPS): The Overarching National Policy Statement for Energy (EN-1); and the National Policy Statement for Renewable Energy (EN-3).
+- 13.1.1 This chapter of the Environmental Statement (ES) describes the existing environment in relation to surface water, flood risk and drainage, and considers the potential effects during the construction, operational and decommissioning phases of the Boston Alternative Energy Facility ('the Facility').
+Mitigation measures are identified, and an assessment of the potential residual effects are provided. - 13.1.2 The assessment also considers the cumulative impacts of other developments alongside the effects of the Facility.
+The proposed methodology adhered to for the Environmental Impact Assessment (EIA) and Cumulative Impact Assessment (CIA) is discussed in Section 13.5. - 13.1.3 This chapter should also be read in conjunction with Chapter 11 Contaminated Land, Land Use and Hydrogeology, Chapter 12 Terrestrial Ecology, Chapter 15 Marine Water and Sediment Quality, Chapter 16 Estuarine Processes and Chapter 17 Marine and Coastal Ecology. - 13.1.4 This chapter is supported by two appendices: - Appendix 13.1 Water Framework Directive (WFD) Compliance Assessment. - Appendix 13.2 Flood Risk Assessment (FRA). - 13.1.5 This chapter has been prepared in accordance with the relevant National Policy Statements (NPS): The Overarching National Policy Statement for Energy (EN-1) (Department of Energy and Climate Change (DECC), 2011a); and the National Policy Statement for Renewable Energy (EN-3) (DECC, 2011b).